 - What are the possible side effects of laronidase (Aldurazyme)?

 - What is the most important information I should know about laronidase (Aldurazyme)?

 - What should I discuss with my healthcare provider before receiving laronidase (Aldurazyme)?

-- How should I use laronidase (Aldurazyme)?
+- How is laronidase given (Aldurazyme)?

 - What happens if I miss a dose (Aldurazyme)?